msi-ris/Tutorials/illumina_qc.md

 Removal of adapter contamination in Galaxy can be accomplished using CutAdapt and the sequence of the primers.

+### Remove Low Quality Tails and Adapter Contamination With Trimmomatic
+1. Under the NGS: QC and manipulation header select Trimmomatic
+2. Select Single End Mode in the top drop down menu.
+3. Select RNA-Seq.fastq from the second drop down menu.
+4. Trimmomatic allows you to build a list of modules to complete all of your clean-up steps at once.
+5. The first module ILLUMINACLIP will identify and remove adapter contamination.
+6. Select TruSeq2-SE from the adapters drop down menu.
+7. To add another module select Add new Task at the bottom of the module.
+8. Select LEADING from the task drop down menu, the page with refresh and new options associated with the LEADING module will appear.
+Use the default settings.
+9. Next add the TRAILING module, SLIDINGWINDOW and the MINLEN module.
+The default settings will work for all of these modules.
+10. Once all of the modules have been added select Execute.

 ## Part 4: Evaluate Cleaned FASTQ Quality
+In this section we will compare the results from FastQC between the original FASTQ file and the quality and adapter trimmed FASTQ files.
+You should always examine the results post FASTQ file clean up before moving forward with more complex analysis.
+Here we will be showing both the results from the original FASTQ files as well as those from the quality and adapter trimmed FASTQ files.

+1. Use FastQC to examine the quality statistics for the quality and adapter trimmed FASTQ files.
+Select the Eye Icon to view the results.
+2. Scroll down to "Per base sequence quality".
+Note the improvement in the average quality of the read tails.
+3. Scroll down to "Sequence Length Distribution".
+Note the degree of trimming that has occurred.
+A vast majority of your data is still full length with only a very limited number of sequences that are between 36 and 40bp.
+   Changing the MINLEN settings during trimming will change this distribution.
+4. Scroll down to "Sequence Duplication Levels".
+Note the removal of the highly repeated sequences.
+5. Scroll down to the list of Overrepresented Sequences.
+The percentage of your data that is an overrepresented is now greatly reduced.

 ## Part 5: Evaluating and Cleaning Paired-End Data
+This section will guide you though using FastQC and Trimmomatic on paired-end data.

+1. Using the gear icon at the top of the History Pane create a new history.
+2. Select Shared Data then Data Libraries from the top header bar.
+3. Select QC of Illumina Data from the list of data libraries.
+Remember the search bar!
+4. Import Tutorial file R1.fastq and Tutorial file R2.fastq into your new history.
+5. Run FastQC on the new fastq files.
+You will have to run the tool on each fastq individually.
+6. Use Trimmomatic in Paired End Mode with TruSeq2-PE adapters to trim the data.
+   Use the ILLUMINACLIP, LEADING, TRAILING, SLIDINGWINDOW and MINLEN modules with the default settings.
+7. Notice there are 4 Trimmomatic outputs: forward paired, forward unpaired, reverse paired and reverse unpaired.
+8. Run FastQC on the forward paired and reverse paired data to see the effect of your trimming.

 ## Part 6: Workflows
+### Creating a Workflow
+The ability to create, reuse, share and publish workflows is on of Galaxy's largest strengths.
+Creating workflows allows you and anyone you want to collaborate with to exactly recreate analysis.
+You can think of workflows as your computational lab notebook, they are how you document your computational work.
+Workflows are also handy when you have to clean up your Galaxy space.
+Saving the raw input data and the workflow that leads to a final result allows you to delete the intermediate files yet retain the ability to recreate the entire analysis at any time.
+Workflows can be extracted from histories or created from scratch.
+Either method will result in a useable workflow so how you choose to build one is up to you.

+Workflows are made up of connected tools, each tool is represented as a box and data moving from one tool to another is represented by the arrows.
+The inputs required for the tool can be found above the horizontal line in the box while the possible outputs are found below the line.
+Outputs from each tool can be saved and/or used as in the input for the next tool.
+Selecting the box will display the settings associated with the tool allowing you to preset parameters to reuse each time the workflow is run

+### Extract Workflow from Current History
+1. Select the Gear Icon from the top of the history pane.
+2. Select Extract Workflow from the menu.
+3. In Workflow name enter "QC and Cleanup".
+4. Select Create Workflow.

 ## Part 7: Sharing Workflows and Histories
 ## Part 8: Cleaning up Histories and Deleting Data from Galaxy